28 June 2017

-Of all the things that could go wrong I didn’t think it would be the technology but 10% of the devices didn’t work at all, another 10% required new batteries and the remaining were rather hit or miss.
+The technology was the first of many aspects to go wrong: 10% of the devices didn’t work at all, another 10% required new batteries and the remaining were rather hit or miss.

 Our trusty sports officers Jas and Andy ran introductory sessions on how to use the devices, how to keep them safe, and how to register them and sync to a phone app.
 In all four sessions, the system froze and young people were unable to register.
 Out of 90 young people, just over half made it through registration and onto the next stage.

 The next massive hurdle was to sync the device to young people’s phones.
-This required phones to be present and with sufficient battery life to accomodate bluetooth and the syncing process – and of course for the device to actually work during the syncing process.
+This required phones to have sufficient battery life to accommodate bluetooth and the syncing process – and of course for the device to actually work during the syncing process.

 Spring of reluctant acceptance